After Wisdom Tooth Removal

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call the office for instructions.

-Ever individual and case is different.
-Sometimes friend's advice may not be the best to follow.
+Every individual and case is different.
+Sometimes friend’s advice may not be the best to follow.
 Please discuss your problem with the persons best able to effectively help you: Drs.
-Morales, Shaikh, Alicea, Andrews and Moore or your family dentist.
+Morales, Shaikh, Alicea, and Antonos or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.